mitchellkolb/pi-music-player/README.md

 ### Implementation Details

 #### Files and Structure
-- `game.py`: Contains the racing game environment and controls the car's movement.
+- `main.py`: Contains the UI code.
 > [!NOTE]
 > These files were